forcedotcom/assessment-bot/README.md

 # Conversational Assessments

-Assessments represent a conversation where a score, recommendation or feedback is provded to end users based on their responses.
-The goal of this project is to provide a framework for building such assessments through simplec configuration using Einstein Bots + Digital Engagement.
+Assessments represent a conversation where a score, recommendation or feedback is provided to end users based on their responses.
+The goal of this project is to provide a framework for building such assessments through simple configuration using Einstein Bots + Digital Engagement.
 Assessments built in this framework provide out of the box support for signal detection, reporting and transcript deletion.

-Assessment definition trees can be configured through a Custom Object and a pre-configured Einstein Bot will be able to interpret and serve the assessment.
+Assessment definition trees can be configured through a Custom Object and a pre-configured Einstein Bot will be able to interpret and serve the assessment definition.

 ## Setup Instructions